 Gold Mining Claims for Sale in California

-California is well known for it's Gold Rush of 1848 which started when James W. Marshall found gold at Sutter's Mill in Coloma, California.
+When most people think of gold rushes, they think of the California Gold Rush.
+The Gold Rush of 1848 started when James W. Marshall found gold at Sutter's Mill in Coloma, California.
 Prospectors began flooding the state by the thousands.
 The Gold Rush lasted 7 years and brought 300,000 people to California.
 The impact of the Gold Rush was substantial.
-San Francisco grew from a small settlement of about 200 residents to a boomtown of about 36,000 by 1852.
+San Francisco grew from a small settlement of about 200 residents to a boom-town of about 36,000 by 1852.
 The Gold Rush paved the way for California to become a state.
-Gold, worth billions of dollars in today's money was recovered from gold mines in California during the great Gold Rush.
-For specific information about mining districts in California please refer to the National Bureau of Mines website.
+Gold, worth billions of dollars in today's money was recovered from California during the great Gold Rush.

 Current Mining Claims in the Western United States

 The gold deposits that are presently found in California are the work of millions of years of plate tectonics.
 Millions of years ago pieces of what is presently know as California lay at the bottom of the ocean.
 Underwater volcanoes deposited lava which contained minerals (including gold) onto the sea floor.
 Between 400 million and 200 million years ago, geologic movement forced the sea floor eastwards, colliding with the North American continent, which was moving westwards.